ShubhamUpadh/HuffmanEncoder/readme.txt

 1. Understand what is Huffman Encoding
 2. Create a Huffman Encoder
 3. Write unit tests at each and every stage

+Learnings
+1. There will be no case where a = 00 and g = 001, because all the nodes are leaf nodes.
+Hence, there is no chance of another node below a
+2.